brennoEudes/hangman/README.md

 The objective is simple: guess the hidden animal name by selecting letters below.
 Each correct guess reveals a part of the word, but be careful - too many wrong guesses and it's game over!
 With a wide range of words to challenge your vocabulary, HangmAnimals is both entertaining and educational.

 Are you ready to challenge your instints?
+Try it now! https://main--hangmanimals.netlify.app/

 ## Technologies
 The technologies used were: